Who Endorsed It? Measuring Authority Bias Across Expertise Levels in Language Models: Limitations

 \section{Limitations}

 While our study shows that LLMs are susceptible to authority bias, it is essential to acknowledge several limitations.
 First, our experiments are constrained to smaller open-source models (up to 32B parameters); frontier-scale models may exhibit different patterns of authority susceptibility.
 Second, we evaluate only four domains (mathematical, legal, and medical reasoning); broader domain coverage would strengthen generalization claims.
 Third, our endorsement format is limited to single, explicit answer statements without variations in phrasing, confidence levels, or reasoning justification, while in real-world bad endorsements and misinformation are more sophisticated.
-Finally, while our steering vector experiments demonstrate that authority bias can be mechanistically reduced, we have not yet conducted comprehensive analysis across layers or utilized interpretability methods like Sparse Autoencoders (SAEs) to fully characterize the underlying representations.
-Future work should address these limitations through larger-scale evaluations, richer interaction scenarios, and deeper mechanistic investigations.
+Finally, while our steering vector experiments demonstrate that authority bias can be mechanistically reduced, our layer-wise analysis remains preliminary.
+We observe empirically that intervention is most effective in the middle layers of the network (approximately $[L/3, 2L/3]$), consistent with findings in prior activation steering work, but we have not conducted a systematic layer-by-layer ablation or utilized interpretability methods such as Sparse Autoencoders (SAEs) to fully characterize the underlying representations.
+We leave a rigorous mechanistic investigation to future work.